Skip to main content

 • Prefer the app over the mobile browser for photography.

-• Optional customization path: if you need stricter output from day one, capture optional details consistently during intake and add tighter listing rules on desktop.
+• Optional customization path: if you need stricter output from day one, customize the optional details form, capture the most important manual fields consistently during intake, and add tighter listing rules on desktop.
 This path is slower but can reduce later edits for teams with strict requirements.

 Troubleshooting